openjump-gis/test/README.md

 # test
-jut a test to try out workflows
+just a test to try out workflows